Architecture and protection of a basic internet service

 Required paid resources

-The cost of internet service support includes:
+The cost of support for the new infrastructure includes:

 - Fee for continuously running virtual machines (see Yandex Compute Cloud pricing).